Hierarchical Clustering

 Once the data is passed to the hierarchical clustering, the widget displays a dendrogram, a tree-like clustering structure.
 Each node represents an instance in the data set, in our case a student.
 Tree nodes are labelled with student names.

 To create the clusters, we click on the ruler at the desired threshold.
 In this case, we chose three clusters.
-We pass those clusters to MDS, which shows a 2D projection of data instances, colored by cluster label.
+Since our dataset comes in 2D, we pass those clusters to Scatter Plot, which shows a plot of data instances, colored by cluster label.

 Cluster explanation